krietsch/REPH_PATERNITY/README.md

 ### Extra-pair paternity in a sequentially polyandrous shorebird: limited evidence for the sperm-storage hypothesis

-This repository contains the data sets and R scripts used for data analysis and figure production of this project and can also be found on the **Open Science Framework website** [doi: 10.17605/OSF.IO/V475T](https://osf.io/v475t/)

 ![REPH](./DATA/ILLUSTRATIONS/reph_pair.jpg)
 *Pair of red phalaropes.
 Illustration by Margherita Cragnolini*

+<p>&nbsp;</p>

+#### **Description**

+This repository contains the data and R scripts used for data analysis and figure production used in:

+*Krietsch, J., Cragnolini, M., Kuhn, S., Lanctot, R. B., Saalfeld, S. T., Valcu, M., & Kempenaers, B. (2021).
+Extra-pair paternity in a sequentially polyandrous shorebird: limited evidence for the sperm-storage hypothesis. insert journal.*

+When using the data or code please cite the associated manuscript and [Open Science Framework repository](https://osf.io/v475t/) (which is synchronized with this repository):

+*Krietsch, J., Cragnolini, M., Kuhn, S., Lanctot, R. B., Saalfeld, S. T., Valcu, M., & Kempenaers, B. (2021).
+Data and R scripts from “Extra-pair paternity in a sequentially polyandrous shorebird: limited evidence for the sperm-storage hypothesis.” doi: [10.17605/OSF.IO/V475T](https://doi.org/10.17605/OSF.IO/V475T)*

+For any further information, please contact: Johannes Krietsch, e-mail: j.krietsch@orn.mpg.de

 <p>&nbsp;</p>